-Vincent Rizzo focuses his practice in litigation at both the federal and state level, with a particular emphasis in the area of government law.
-Vincent has extensive experience representing public entities and governmental employees and has litigated countless cases to resolution.
-He successfully tried several federal civil jury trials to defense verdict and obtained multiple summary judgments.
+Vincent Rizzo represents clients in litigation at both the federal and state level, focusing on employment disputes, tort defense, constitutional violations, and government-related matters.
+He has litigated countless cases to resolution, including successfully trying several federal civil jury trials to defense verdict and obtaining multiple summary judgments.

-Before joining Hinshaw, Vincent was an Assistant Corporation Counsel for the City of Chicago Department of Law for nearly five years.
-In that capacity, he represented the City of Chicago in municipal prosecutions, administrative appeals and litigation involving Section 1983 and Monell claims.
+Before joining Hinshaw, Vincent was an Assistant Corporation Counsel for the City of Chicago Department of Law.
+While there, he represented the City of Chicago and its employees in state and federal litigation involving civil rights violations, municipal prosecutions, and appeals.

-- Lesbian and Gay Bar Association of Chicago, Member, 2015–Present
+- Lesbian and Gay Bar Association of Chicago

-- Successfully argued for judgment as a matter of law in a jury trial on behalf of clients in a civil rights case.
+- Secured judgment as a matter of law during a jury trial in a civil rights discrimination case.

 - Negotiated favorably low settlement on behalf of client in a wrongful death case.